 What is Chime and how does it work?

 You can also deposit cash into your Chime Spending Account at over 60,000 retail locations where Green Dot is available.
-Your deposits are FDIC insured up to $250,000 through Bancorp Bank.
+Your cash deposits are FDIC insured up to $250,000 through Bancorp Bank.

 What are Chime’s key features and services?